arago/ActionHandlers/README.md

 # HIRO Engine ActionHandlers
 This project contains commonly proven actionhandler configurations for HIRO.

-NOTE: These ActionHandlers are not covered by official arago support.
+*NOTE* These ActionHandlers are not covered by official arago support.

 We really do value contribution and feedback, and if you have questions, please visit: